 At the end of the year, Tova wrote the following:

-I wanted to thank you for the quality of the lessons, built with fluidity, sensibility and intrigue, where one thing always leads to the next in a natural, clear and logical way.
-The content is always new and fresh for the students- a combination of different bits of intelligence of passing on information.
-The knowledge passed on in the classroom widens the student's world view as it firmly binds it to their lives.
-As a result, the students keep this information for a long time and this keeps the enthusiasm and interest of the students who are always wanting to know, When will the next entrepreneurship class happen?
+I wanted to thank you for the quality of the lessons, which are flowing, logical, and intriguing, so that one thing leads to another in a clear, natural, and rational way.
+The content is new and fresh for the students.
+Information is always passed on in intelligent yet understandable bits.
+The knowledge that is taught in the lesson enriches the students as it firmly binds it to their lives.
+As a result, the students obtain information and remember for a long time.
+This maintains the enthusiasm and interest of the students who are always wanting to know, 'When will the next entrepreneurship class happen?'

 With much respect and gratitude,

-Teacher at HaIrisim school
+Teacher at HaIrisim school"

-To Galit Zamler,
+"To Galit Zamler,

 With much respect,